 Different sources fed them a diet of news and analysis proclaiming crypto was headed to the moon.
-Well, the results were different to some.
+Well, the results were different.

-It is, therefore, crucial to learn how to trade like a pro.
-This article will show you how to approach Bitcoin and crypto day trading, not as a blind believer in blockchain, but as a calculated pro speculator who knows exactly when to "hold 'em and when to fold 'em."
+It is, therefore, crucial to learn how to trade.
+This article will show you how to approach Bitcoin and crypto day trading, not as a blind believer in blockchain, but as a calculated pro speculator who knows exactly when to hold and when to fold.

 Before we get to the nuts and bolts of a day trading crypto strategy, let's give you a story for a clear perspective.

 2018 will forever remain memorable due to the great crypto bull market.
 It went on to surpass the Dutch Tulip Mania of the 1630s.
 I was clueless about cryptos, preferring to trade stock indices or Gold CFDs.

 But I had friends heavily invested in Bitcoin.
 Some told me I needed to get into Bitcoin ASAP.
 They were boasting how much they were making, and even quitting day jobs to focus solely on day trading cryptos.
 They often asked whether I've ever multiplied my returns on any investment in my trading career.